 This course explores the U.S. Constitution: the world’s longest running democratic charter.
-The course will compare the U.S. Constitution with constitutional documents of other countries.
-Students will learn about the structure of the constitutional system as well as the Bill of Rights.
+Students will learn about the structure of the constitutional system, including principles of separation of powers and federalism, as well as the Bill of Rights.
 The most important constitutional law issues of the day are explored.
 U.S. Supreme Court cases and civil rights statutes will be studied.

-This course examines the procedural aspects of disputes in the U.S. and looks at the court system and the process of bringing and defending a case.
+This course examines the procedural aspects of civil disputes in the U.S., under both state and federal systems, and looks at the court systems and the processes of bringing and defending cases.
 The course will examine the unique U.S. process of the discovery of evidence, including depositions and document production.
 There will be an overview of alternative dispute resolution focusing on arbitration and mediation.

 This course examines the Federal Rules of Evidence that govern the admissibility of evidence during trials.
 This material is tested on the bar examination and also is important to lawyers who assist U.S. firms with the discovery process used in litigation.

 This course introduces students to practical issues in contract law theories and doctrines.
 This course will survey the application of contract law in various contexts with case law, relevant portions of the Uniform Commercial Code, the Restatements, Convention on the International Sale of Goods, and treatises.
 This course will explore the bases of contract law, creation and termination rights, the role of capital markets, problems in contract formation, contract interpretation theories, and settlement strategies.

 Criminal Law and Criminal Procedure, 3 credits (2100 minutes)